hitachi-rd-cv/detrefiner/README.md

 ```

 ## TODO
-The demo script will be released soon.\
-DetRefiner models trained on additional datasets (e.g., SA-Co Dataset) will be released later.
+Release a Hugging Face demo of a DetRefiner model trained on an additional dataset.

 ## Citation
 ```